Japan essentials featuring incredible food, culture and fun.

 - Koyasan (Mount Koya) was another option as a day trip from Osaka but seemed too ambitious as a day trip.

 - Outside of Tokyo I also thought about doing Yokohama or Kamakura but ultimately I chose Hakone because I wanted a more authentic onsen experience.

 Things To Know Before You Go

 These are tips and tricks I learned along the way and things I wish I knew before I went to Japan.

 - JR Pass rundown is pretty much a must if you’re going to be travelling between major cities in Japan.
-(I’ll write a more detailed blog post on all of this down the road)
+Read more about Japan by Rail.

 - If there’s one site you need to know when travelling with a JR pass is www.hyperdia.com.
 First of all it’s English friendly so no need to decode it.
 This is an excellent page to figure out the train schedules and since you know the Japanese railway system runs like clockwork you don’t need to worry about whether it’ll be early or late.
 I used this on many occasions during the trip to figure out the most effective trains to take to get from point A to B. For example when going from Kyoto to Hiroshima most of the itineraries involved a transfer in Osaka which would waste time.
 I played around with different departure times and eventually found a direct Shinkansen that ran from Kyoto to Osaka and then to Hiroshima.
 No transfer required = less time = more sleep on the train.